Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 • Navidrome pre-download duplicate check: queries the Subsonic API before downloading; if the track is already in your library, the existing path is used for playlist routing without re-downloading

-• Best quality audio: output format is configurable (FLAC, Opus, or MP3 ~192 kbps VBR)
+• Best quality audio: output format is configurable (FLAC, ALAC/AAC-in-M4A, Opus, or MP3), with quality settings for lossy formats

 • Enhanced metadata: AcoustID audio fingerprinting with MusicBrainz lookups, falling back to source tags.
 For "Artist - Title" queries, MusicBrainz expected duration is used as a scoring signal at search time, so a 1:41 DJ edit won't outrank the 3:31 original